...

 Ferdinand and Isabella were motivated to finance Columbus’s voyage to expand their empire and acquire new resources.
 On the other hand, Columbus was motivated to explore the world and make a name for himself.

 The quid pro quo exchange between Ferdinand Isabella and Columbus ultimately succeeded for both parties.
-Columbus returned from his voyage with riches and new lands.
+Columbus returned from his voyage with news of new lands and some gold, but the scale of riches was much less than expected.
 Ferdinand and Isabella expanded their empire and acquired new resources.
 However, the exchange also negatively affected the indigenous peoples of the Americas, who were conquered and colonized by the Spanish.

 How the East India Company Took Over An Entire Country